nazanin-zinouri/subclu/gcp_environment_setup.md

 ## Clone repo to JupyterLab
 The default method to clone uses HTTPS, but Reddit requires ssh authentication.
-So you need to open a terminal and clone it like so:
+So you need to open a terminal and clone it like so:<br>
 `git clone git@github.snooguts.net:david-bermejo/subreddit_clustering_i18n.git`

 After you clone, you can cd to the new folder with the repo & use git CLI as usual.